pauljonescodes/Rutgers-University-Notes/Computer Science/Systems Programming.md

     -   Signals and event-based programming
     -   Signals and processes

-Signals
-:   Software interrupt mechanism

-:   Notifies a process that a particular event has occurred.

-:   Events may orginaly synchronously within the process or
-    asynchronously from outside the process.

-:   `usr/include/signal.h` predifines `NAME`s to signal `NUMBER`s

 -   Disposition
     -   For a delivered signal, the process can:
         -   Ignore